 - Being unable to function normally due to worrying about potential illnesses.

 - Avoiding people, activities, and places for fear of developing illnesses.

 - Talking repeatedly about health and possible illnesses.

 - Searching the Internet regularly to research causes of symptoms and illnesses.

 Illness anxiety disorder can be diagnosed by a primary care physician or behavioral health specialist, and is often confirmed when people suffer symptoms for at least six months.
 Treatment often involves one or more medications, cognitive-behavioral therapy, or a combination of both.
 In many cases, illness anxiety disorder is treated similarly to obsessive-compulsive disorder due to similarities between both conditions.

 Medications commonly prescribed for illness anxiety disorder include serotonin reuptake inhibitors, which help balance neurotransmitters that cause anxiety and obsession.
 Other antidepressants are sometimes prescribed to treat anxiety and depression in these patients.

 In addition to undergoing cognitive-behavioral therapy, patients may also undergo stress management therapy to learn how to relax and focus less on symptoms.
 Therapists also educate patients about anxiety, and about how constantly checking for illnesses can worsen symptoms instead of improve them.

 If you or someone you care about has illness anxiety disorder, understand that seeking treatment can improve the overall quality of life for you and/or your loved one.
-Call our 24/7 confidential helpline at to learn more about addiction treatment centers that can address and treat illness anxiety disorder symptoms.
+Call our 24/7 confidential helpline at 800-598-5053 (Who Answers?) to learn more about addiction treatment centers that can address and treat illness anxiety disorder symptoms.